yyoshiaki/VIRTUS/README.md

 ![img/clustermap.png](img/clustermap.png)

-The value is the ratio of viral reads (hit viral reads / read mapped on human genome).
+The value is the ratio of viral reads (hit viral reads/read mapped on the human genome).

 ## virus detection for 10x or Dropseq